Everything You Need to Know About Getting Eyelash Extensions

-As evidenced by the many types of lengthening mascaras that promise sky-high lashes and the countless types of false lash strips available at the drugstore, long, luscious lashes are universally sought after.
-For someone like me with short, straight, and generally sparse lashes, I can’t tell you how long I spend in the mirror each morning curling them and applying several (okay, like six) coats of thick, dark mascara to make them magically appear around my eyes.
-That’s why eyelash extensions seem like the greatest invention on earth to me.
-A semi-permanent solution that will make me look more awake every morning without even having to fuss over mascara?
+As is evidenced by the many types of lengthening mascaras that promise sky-high lashes and the countless types of false lash strips available at the drugstore, long, luscious lashes are universally sought after.
+I speak from experience, as I have short, stubbornly straight, and sparse lashes.
+Each morning, I diligently curl my lashes and apply several (okay, like six) coats of my favorite thick, dark mascara to make them magically appear around my eyes.
+So when I first heard about eyelash extensions, they seemed like the greatest invention on earth.
+A semi-permanent solution that would make me look more awake every morning without even having to fuss over mascara?
 Yes, please.

-As they’ve gotten more and more popular over the last five years or so, I’ve seen eyelash extensions on everyone—from people on the subway to celebs in TV shows and on the red carpet.
-But it’s important to note that good, high-quality eyelash extensions are not something you can get from your normal nail salon.
+As they’ve gotten more and more popular over the last five years or so, it's likely that you've seen eyelash extensions on everyone—from people in the grocery store to celebs on the red carpet to popular Tiktok stars.
+But it’s important to note that good, high-quality eyelash extensions are not something you can get from your normal nail salon (even if many offer them).
 The process is longer than your average manicure, takes more upkeep, and requires a trained professional in order for it to be done properly.
 Also, it requires your eyelids to be taped shut for application, just FYI.

 What are eyelash extensions?

 Eyelash extensions are pretty much exactly what they sound like.
-In the same way that hair extensions are applied to enhance the length and volume of your natural locks, eyelash extensions are individual lashes that are applied onto your natural lashes to make them look thicker and longer.
-They are made from different type of fibers (either synthetic, silk, or faux-mink), which you select based on your preferences.
+Similar to how hair extensions are added to enhance the length and volume of your natural locks, eyelash extensions are individual lashes that are applied onto your natural lashes to make them look thicker and longer.
+They are made from different types of fibers (either synthetic, silk, or faux-mink), which you select based on your preferences and desired price point.

 How are they applied?